-The Villanova Six Sigma Black Belt Study Guide is a free, quick-reference list of essential material to prepare for and pass the certification exam.
+The Villanova Six Sigma Black Belt Study Guide is a free, quick-reference list of essential materials to prepare for and pass the certification exam.
 Master the Villanova Six Sigma Blackbelt Body of Knowledge with this Study Guide.

 Speaking of passing their exam, did you know that 100% of the people who pass my Green Belt practice exams report passing their exam (IASSC, ASQ, Villanova, etc) on the first try?
 Sign up here.
 That includes Black Belt candidates that want to brush up on their Green Belt Skills.
-100% refund inside first 30 days.
+100% refund within the first 30 days.

 Villanova Six Sigma Black Belt Study Guide

 The Villanova Six Sigma Blackbelt exam is structured around their suggested body of knowledge.
-I took and passed this test in May, 2014 by following the structure below.
+I took and passed this test in May 2014 by following the structure below.
 In order to make the best use of my time I organized my study by following the outline below.
-For each subject I translated my paper notes and many internet bookmarks and turned to this website.
+For each subject, I translated my paper notes and many internet bookmarks and turned to this website.

 Each link goes to a page of my notes.
-There are many other pages in this website for six sigma-related subjects not linked here but I felt were useful.
+There are many other pages on this website for six sigma-related subjects not linked here but I felt were useful.
 This was especially helpful during exam time as Villanova states that their exam is far more intensive than their offered study materials.
 In other words, they expect you to master the industry and you will be tested on far more than what they teach you.
 In fact, the head of Six Sigma education at Villanova sent a notice to all students stating the exam is comprehensive of the industry and far more intensive than what would be a final exam (see comment here from Dan Munson).